chunduri11/Assignment-16/README.md

 In the upcoming Assignments, I will update the input data pipeline with efficinet and fast loading and with better understanding of how the pipeline works.

+Changing numer of layers per dense block to 8 and number of kernels to 20 gives the accuracy above 85%